jtod/Sigma16/docs/src/userguide/userguide.md

 eventually become encrusted with complications that help support backward compatibility; this can lead to great complexity.

-Structure of the architecture

-All computers have several main subsystems
+Sigma16 is a 16-bit architecture, and every data value is a 16-bit word.
+Integers are represented in 16-bit two's complement notation.
+The bits of a word are numbered from left to right, starting with 0.
+Thus the leftmost (most significant) bit of a word is bit 0, and the rightmost (least significant) is bit 15.

+## Subsystems

+The system contains several main subsystems.
+The most important of these are *registers*, *memory*, and *logic and arithmetic*, and *Input/Output*.
+These are described in detail later, but here is a brief synopsis:

 * A register is a digital circuit that can retain one word of data.
 A new value can be loaded into a register, and the current contents may be read out.

-* The register file is a set of 16 registers that are available to the user programmer for holding values of variables.
-They are named R0, R1, R2, ..., R15.
+There are a number of special registers as well as a *register file* that contains 16 registers.

+* The memory can hold a large number of words.
+It's similar to the register file, but significantly slower and much larger.

+* The ALU (arithmetic and logic unit) is a circuit that can do arithmetic, such as addition, subtraction, comparison, and some other operations

+* The Input/Output system can transfer data between the computer and the outside world.

+## Register file

+The **register file** is a set of 16 general registers that hold a 16 bit word.
+A register is referenced by a 4-bit binary number.
+In assembly language, we use the notations R0, R1, R2, ..., R9, R10, R11, R12, R13, R14, R15 to refer to the registers.
+The state of the register file can be written as a table showing the value of each
+register:

    Register    Contents
   ~~~~~~~~~~  ~~~~~~~~~~